allegheny-college-cmpsc-406-spring-2024/environment-dashboard/README.md

 - The MQTT library listed in the assignment is buggy.
 Instead, you'll use `micropython-mqtt`:
   - Save [this file](https://github.com/peterhinch/micropython-mqtt/blob/master/mqtt_as/mqtt_as.py) to the `lib` directory on your pico
   - Adapt your code using [this documentation](https://github.com/peterhinch/micropython-mqtt/blob/master/mqtt_as/README.md#8-hive-mq)
 - We will be using Flask rather than NODE-RED to create our dashboards.
-When you get to this step, talk to professor.
+See step two for more info on Flask.

+### Step Two: Use Flask to receive and display data

+1. Before you attempt to subscribe to your data feed with Flask, make sure that your data is publishing properly:
+  - Go to your cluster in [HiveMQ](https://console.hivemq.cloud/) by clicking it in the cloud menu on the left side.
+  - Choose **Web Client** from the top menu.
+Type in the credentials created under "Access Management" (make sure you have set the permissions to Publish/Subscribe).
+Click "Connect Client", then "Subscribe to all Topics".
+  - Scroll to the bottom of the web client page.
+If your data is publishing, you will see it at the bottom of the page.
+2. `Clone` and/or `pull` this repo and `cd` into it.
+(You may have to merge if you've already cloned it, as I've updated the repo remotely)
+3. Install requirements
+  - Python dependencies for next steps are listed in `requirements.txt`.
+You can set up a virtual environment and/or install the requirements using `pip`.
+4. Run the dashboard.
+  - In terminal, `cd` into your assignment repo and then into `flask`.
+Run `python dashboard.py`

-### Step Two: Add the onboard temp sensor to your dashboard
+### Step Three: Add the onboard temp sensor to your dashboard

 Reference the [Pico Sockets](https://github.com/allegheny-college-cmpsc-406-spring-2024/pico-sockets) assignment in reading from the onboard temperature sensor.
 Add this sensor to your IoT cloud dashboard on HiveMQ.

-### Step Three: Add another sensor to the Pico and your dashboard.
+### Step Four: Add another sensor to the Pico and your dashboard.

 Choose one more external sensor.
 Talk to your professor about available sensors — there are enough for everyone, but specific modules are first come, first served!
 If there is a sensor you really want you can ask about it before you start working.